You can organize your data schema into metric names, source names, and point, alert, event, and source tags.

-Source names should reflect a unique entity that is emitting metrics.
-When Wavefront shows you the full list of sources, performs queries, etc, Wavefront assumes that source names are unique.
+Source names should reflect a unique source that is emitting metrics.
+Wavefront assumes that source names are unique.

 When it is not clear which name to use as the source name, use the most unique value for a source name.
 For higher-level pre-aggregated data, for example, a datacenter-wide metric like power usage, you can use the name of the datacenter as the name of the source.

 Point tags represent conceptual attributes tied to a data point and change frequently (< 1 month), perhaps going back and forth over several values at any given time.
 Here are some use cases for point tags: